Qarj/WebImblaze-Framework/README.md

 # Running tests in parallel

-The point of the WebInject-Framework is to run a lot of tests quickly and check that there are no failures.
+The point of the WebImblaze-Framework is to run a lot of tests quickly and check that there are no failures.

-To see this in action, go and first install the Selenium plugin for WebInject https://github.com/Qarj/WebInject-Selenium
+To see this in action, go and first install the Selenium plugin for WebImblaze https://github.com/Qarj/WebImblaze-Selenium

-Now run the all of the WebInject examples
+Now run the all of the WebImblaze examples
 ```
 perl tasks\Examples.pl
 ```